brunokoga/pathfinder-markdown/prd_markdown/spells/contingency.md

 The spell to be brought into effect by the _contingency _must be one that affects your person and be of a spell level no higher than one-third your caster level (rounded down, maximum 6th level).

 The conditions needed to bring the spell into effect must be clear, although they can be general.
-In all cases, the _contingency _immediately brings into effect the companion spell, the latter being âcastâ instantaneously when the prescribed circumstances occur.
+In all cases, the _contingency _immediately brings into effect the companion spell, the latter being “cast” instantaneously when the prescribed circumstances occur.
 If complicated or convoluted conditions are prescribed, the whole spell combination (_contingency _and the companion magic) may fail when triggered.
 The companion spell occurs based solely on the stated conditions, regardless of whether you want it to.

 You can use only one _contingency _spell at a time; if a second is cast, the first one (if still active) is dispelled.